Harper's Mansion, Berrima

 Harper's Mansion is open to the public on Saturdays, Sundays and Public Holidays from 10.30am until 4.00pm.
 Harper's Mansion is open at other times for tour groups by appointment.
-Closed Good Friday and over Christmas from 15 December 2013 to 10 January 2014.
-Re-opens on Saturday 11 January 2014.
+Closed Good Friday and over Christmas and New Year.

 Harper's welcomes enquiries from schools and invites teachers and students to participate in our Education Program.

-The Garden and Maze can be hired for events, weddings and is an ideal location for period photography and filming with the maze and Georgian house as a backdrop.
+The Garden and Maze can be hired for events including weddings and is an ideal location for period photography and filming with the maze and Georgian house as a backdrop.